UKZ

-UKZ is an international progressive rock band, that was formed in 2007 by keyboardist/violinist Eddie Jobson, who had played in U.K.
+UKZ is an international progressive rock band, that was formed in 2007 by keyboardist/violinist Eddie Jobson, who had played in UK.

 History

 Formation

 After a failed attempt to work on a proposed U.K. reunion album with John Wetton, in October 2007 Eddie Jobson announced a new band, UKZ, with Aaron Lippert, former vocalist for Expanding Man who had also worked with Jobson in the 1990s, Trey Gunn from King Crimson on Warr guitar, guitarist Alex Machacek and drummer Marco Minnemann.

 According to Jobson, the idea of UKZ was to form a players band with a contemporary flavor to it.
 The project ended up becoming international, as each of the players were situated in different parts of the world and recorded their first EP "Radiation" without meeting in person.

 Although many thought the UKZ name referenced UK and Zinc, the band Jobson recorded his The Green Album with in 1983, Jobson has maintained that since the original name proposed to the project, UK3, linked too much to UK and that John Wetton would have objected with him using the UK name alone, he decided that UKZ sounded more generic and more modern.